jeffreycwitt/pl399/docs/03b-from-orality-to-literacy.md

 <div class="discussion" markdown="1">

-Question: What do we think of this?
+<span class="respond"/> What do we think of this?
 Does this align with your experience?
 Are there books and layouts that make it possible(impossible) for you to "think in different ways"?
 What are some examples?

 Bibliographers refer to the subtle clues of a book layout as the "Bibliographic Codes" and we need to be attentive to how this code is "encoded" visually.

 Here might think of something like a parallel, to the contextual information in oral culture that makes possible the successful transmission of a message.
 The vast amount of visual clues within a book layout are part of enormous collection of "informational redundancies" that humans use to correctly parse and categorize the communicated message.

 </div>

 # Social and Political World of the Print Medium (25/120)